RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Early Stopping in MAS

-Almost all early stopping methods outperformed the baseline (@10), reinforcing the effectiveness of early termination in improving outcomes.
-Notably, methods leveraging linguistic features, such as Information Difference and Dialogue Act, delivered better performance across different social choices and environments.
-These findings highlight the advantage of incorporating dialogue-based metrics in deciding when to stop, especially in complex multi-agent environments.
-Their results across both the exchange economy and recommendation system scenarios further supports the claim that linguistic indicators can be powerful tools for optimizing collaboration outcomes, reducing cognitive load, and improving decision efficiency.
+Almost all early stopping methods outperformed the non-stop baseline (\textit{@10}), indicating effectiveness of early termination in improving outcomes.
+Notably, methods leveraging language features (\textit{Information Distance} and \textit{Dialogue Act}) delivered better performance across most of voting rules and environments, each closed 12\% and 15\% of the gap between the non-stop and oracle approaches with fewer rounds.
+These findings highlight the advantage of incorporating language-based metrics in deciding when to stop, especially in complex multi-agent environments.
+Their results across both the exchange economy and recommendation system environments further supports the claim that language indicators can be powerful tools for optimizing collaboration outcomes, reducing cognitive load, and improving decision efficiency.